All Episodes

 I think he said he had a good song about unity.

-So do we like uh so do we like the song or something?
+So do we like the song?

-I'm asking if you were the person you're the judge on America's Got Talent.
+I'm asking if you were the person, you're the judge on America's Got Talent.

 The song is great.

-How does the single- I don't think I would hire Alex to sing in public.
+I don't think I would hire Alex to sing in public.

 I think I keep Alex in his apartment.